 Bangor University has adopted UBS's sustainable investment strategy, taking into account the Sustainable Development principle i.e. that "we must act in a manner which seeks to ensure that the needs of the present are met without compromising the ability of future generations to meet their own needs".
 The strategy uses a combination of negative and positive screens to ensure that companies that may be harmful to society or the environment are excluded and to invest in businesses with responsible culture, practices and good governance.

-Bangor University does not invest in controversial businesses, which derive more than 5% of their revenues from:
+Bangor University does not invest in controversial businesses, such as:

 - Adult Entertainment

 We do also do not invest in fossil fuels.
 In this way Bangor University contributes to a Globally Responsible Wales.

 UBS offers bespoke advice from highly qualified and experienced experts and have summarised their six-pronged approach to sustainable investing: